Christian Counselling In The United Kingdom

 What to look for in a Christian therapist

 In your first session with a counsellor, it’s perfectly fine to ask questions about their beliefs, perspective, and past professional experience.
-Counseling will generally benefit you most if you trust your counsellor and feel comfortable opening up to them.
-If you ask questions and realize they aren't a good fit for you, it's okay to move on and begin looking for another Christian counsellor who might be a better fit.
+Counselling will generally benefit you most if you trust your counsellor and feel comfortable opening up to them.
+If you ask questions and realize they aren't a good fit for you, it's okay to move on and begin looking for another counsellor who might be a better fit.

 Potential benefits of online counselling

-Is online counseling free?
+Is online therapy free?

 Effectiveness of online counselling